xoolive/traffic/readme.md

 When you import `airac` from `traffic.data`, you need to set a path to a directory containing AIRAC files.
 These are XML files following the [AIXM](http://aixm.aero/) standard and produced by Eurocontrol.
-We download those files from a Eurocontrol [Network Manager B2B web service](https://eurocontrol.int/service/network-manager-business-business-b2b-web-services).
+We download those files from  Eurocontrol [Network Manager B2B web service](https://eurocontrol.int/service/network-manager-business-business-b2b-web-services).
 You may not be entitled access to those data.

-Should you not have such access, basic FIRs are provided in `eurofirs` from `traffic.data`.
+Should you have no such access, basic FIRs are provided in `eurofirs` from `traffic.data`.